 The Central Tours Office issue MPs with a limited number of special permits each day, and once these have all been allocated no more will be issued.
 Where possible I will try to arrange for me, or one of my team, to meet you on your tour, but this is not always possible.

-If you would like me to try to arrange a tour on your behalf please contact me using the form below.
+If you would like me to try to arrange a tour on your behalf please contact me via the email below.
 Applications should be made as far in advance as possible and as it is difficult to arrange for everyone to take a tour on their preferred date, it would be helpful it could have some alternative dates on hand.

 Watching a debate